-- 1.5.6 The report brought to Cabinet on 13 October 2014 set out the various options available to Cabinet with regard to making further changes to former Class A and Class C discounts from April 2015.
-Cabinet considered the financial impacts for the Authority and the financial consequences for residents.
-Appendix 1 Options of empty property discounts outlines the options that Cabinet considered. - 1.5.7 Cabinet determined that consultation should be carried out on the proposal of the following changes: - a) For those meeting the criteria for former Class A properties reduce the current level of 100% discount for 1 year to 50% discount for 1 year.
+- 1.5.6 The report brought to Cabinet on 13 October 2014 (contained in background information) set out the various options available to Cabinet with regard to making further changes to former Class A and Class C discounts for 2015-16. - 1.5.7 It was suggested that it is appropriate to still offer some support for those meeting the criteria of former Class A and former Class C properties but at a reduced level for both. - 1.5.8 Cabinet determined that we should consult upon the following changes: - a) For those meeting the criteria for former Class A properties reduce the current level of 100% discount for 1 year to 50% discount for 1 year.
 (This will generate an additional Council Tax debit of £160,000.
 Based on figures for this type of discount awarded during the financial year 2013/2014, 990 Council Tax accounts will be affected by this change) - b) For those meeting the criteria of former Class C properties reduce the current 100% level of discount for 2 months to 50% discount for 2 months.
 (This will generate an additional Council Tax debit of £402,000.
-Based on figures for this type of discount awarded during the financial year 2013/2014, 5,400 Council Tax accounts would be affected by this change) - 1.5.8 The consultation exercise commenced on 14 October 2014 and ended 9 November 2014.
-The outcomes of the consultation exercise were included in the report that was presented to Cabinet on 8 December 2014.
-Appendix 2 Consultation outcomes, outlines the results of the consultation.
+Based on figures for this type of discount awarded during the financial year 2013/2014, 5,400 Council Tax accounts would be affected by this change)